-Market price risks arise from both short-term positions in the trading book and strategic positions in the liquidity reserve and are closely monitored by Risk Controlling.
-Interest rate risks of the banking book (IRRBB = Interest Rate Risk of the Banking Book) supplement the risk profile.
+Market price risks arise not only from short-term positions in the trading book but also from strategic positions in the liquidity reserve; they are closely monitored by Risk Controlling.
+Interest rate risks in the banking book represent a further addition to the risk profile.